-Ghost City: One episode had Jeremy visit the Ukrainian city of Pripyat, a city that was abandoned following the Chernobyl nuclear accident and has been deserted and left to rot for over 30 years.
+Ghost City: One episode had Jeremy visit the Ukrainian city of Pripyat, a city that was abandoned following the Chernobyl nuclear accident and has been deserted and left to rot for nearly 30 years.

 Going Native: Jeremy goes to great lengths to ingratiate himself with local populations and often employs native fishing techniques alongside his own modern methods.
 He also frequently reminds viewers that, no matter what country you go to, the locals are far more knowledgeable about their home environments than you are and maintaining good relations with them can provide a treasure trove of information on many different subjects.

 It's even pointed out that native fishermen wouldn't use a particular technique for multiple generations if it didn't work, as is showcased in several episodes.
 Jeremy agrees.

 Gonna Need More X: Played straight in the giant freshwater stingray episode when Jeremy hooks into one so big that it starts towing the boat he's in.
 The stingray later ends up snapping a heavy-duty saltwater fishing rod designed to handle Marlin!

 Gorn: Several episodes have shown images of people with horrific injuries inflicted by the fish Jeremy's searching for.
 Taken Up to Eleven in a couple of the South American episodes showing autopsy photos of human bodies half-eaten by piranhas and candiru-acu.